briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 [Reflector] is a tool that can update the `pacman` mirror list with the best mirrors based on how up-to-date they are and their speed.
-Though the default `/etc/pacman.d/mirrorlist` file may work okay, it will likely not be optimal for your current location.
+Though the default `/etc/pacman.d/mirrorlist` file should work pretty well since [it was already generated via Reflector](https://wiki.archlinux.org/title/Installation_guide#Select_the_mirrors), mirrors do change over time and it's convenient to set it up while you still have the context.

 [Reflector]: https://wiki.archlinux.org/title/Reflector